 The overall strategy of the activities outlined in this TP can be defined by a series of objectives.
 The first objective is to collect high-quality water-level data that are relevant to the task at hand (e.g., well testing).
-The second objective is to collect continuous data sets that capture both short- and long-term changes in water level on various spatial and temporal scales.
+The second objective is to collect continuous data sets that capture both short- and long-term changes in water levels, and variations in rainfall amount on various spatial and temporal scales.
 The third objective is to have a dynamic monitoring system in order to meet the needs of the SNL monitoring and testing programs as they change.
-Ultimately, these objectives will allow SNL WIPP personnel to better understand the causal mechanisms of water-level fluctuations observed around the WIPP Site.
+Ultimately, these objectives will allow SNL personnel to refine their understanding of the WIPP area hydrology.

-The overall SNL WIPP CMP strategy for water-level monitoring in WIPP wells is defined by the Sandia Principal Investigator (PI).
+The overall SNL strategy for water-level monitoring in WIPP wells is defined by the Sandia Principal Investigator (PI).
 Either the PI or the SNL Monitoring Team Lead (MTL), designated by the PI, may make decisions about monitoring equipment placement, test parameters and duration, and deviations from the activities outlined in this TP.